Search Shortcut cmd + k | ctrl + k

 Startup & Shutdown

 In JDBC, database connections are created through the standard java.sql.DriverManager class.
-The driver should auto-register in the DriverManager, if that does not work for some reason, you can enforce registration like so:
+The driver should auto-register in the DriverManager, if that does not work for some reason, you can enforce registration using the following statement:

 Class.forName("org.duckdb.DuckDBDriver");